Registration & Student Records

 The state subsidizes tuition at North Carolina public colleges and universities for all students whose permanent legal residence is in North Carolina.
 Students pay "in-state" or "out-of-state" tuition based on a residency determination process.
 The statute places the burden of proof on the student to establish, by a preponderance of evidence, that they are a bona fide domiciliary rather than mere residents of North Carolina.

-All prospective applicants must complete the online residency determination before they can apply to Wake Tech.
+All applicants must complete the online residency determination before they can apply to Wake Tech.
 Most will be required to complete only the Initial Consideration process.
 Current students whose circumstances change or who believe their status is incorrect must complete the Reconsideration and Appeal process.
 Students are responsible for notifying Registration and Records if a change in residency status occurs.
 Wake Tech can update a student's tuition statement due to a change in residency within a given term; however, adjustments for previous terms cannot be made.

 Upon completion of the residency determination process, students will be issued a Residency Certification Number that can be used at all public colleges in North Carolina.